C4PIT4L/w1seguy/README.md

 # w1seguy
-Scripts and my way of solving this CTF :)
+my way of solving this CTF :)
 --------------------------------------------

 At first I tried to be sophisticated and go in different ways in order to hack and gain access to the server, it didn't work :(